zainshafiq/zainshafiq/README.md

 <a href="https://app.daily.dev/zainshafiq"><img src="https://api.daily.dev/devcards/b9e6c0aa829d4a668494363a2c111e69.png?r=pg6" width="350" height="475" text-align=center alt="Shafiq Zainuddin's Dev Card"/></a>
 <br>

 #### I'm a Software Systems Engineering Graduate from University of Regina, Saskatchewan CA 🌱.
-Currently working as a Junior Front End Developer at REKA, a R&D company based in Malaysia that focuses on delivering digital technologies and automation within organizations.
+Currently working as a Junior Front End Developer at REKA Inisiatif, a R&D company based in Malaysia that focuses on delivering digital technologies and automation within organizations.
 Hence I am:

 #### • Experienced in a front end architecture to support user interface concepts in a clientbased micro services project involving software tools such as ReactJS, Node and Python.
 #### • Familiarity with No-SQL databases through Google Firebase, agile development process and version control.